Open

 Where is the Research-Practice Partnership Grants available?

-The Research-Practice Partnership Grants program is available the province of Quebec.
+The Research-Practice Partnership Grants program is available across Canada.

 Is the Research-Practice Partnership Grants a grant, loan, or tax credit?